frederic-perez/AmE-dictionary/data/idioms.md

 __keep your shirt on__
 __key into (something)__
 __keyed up__ :dart::two: Excited, nervous, or anxious. _I’m so keyed up after that concert that there’s no way I’m going to be able to fall asleep._
-__kick (someone or something) to the curb__ :two: To discard, abandon, or dismiss someone or something that has become redundant, obsolete, useless, or unwanted. _I can’t believe that after 20 years of hard work the company would just kick me to the curb like that!_ _I think it’s about time we kick this old computer to the curb._
+__kick (someone or something) to the curb__ :three: To discard, abandon, or dismiss someone or something that has become redundant, obsolete, useless, or unwanted. _I can’t believe that after 20 years of hard work the company would just kick me to the curb like that!_ _I think it’s about time we kick this old computer to the curb._
 __kick ass__ :four::dart: __1__ _v_ _rude slang_ To defeat someone or something decisively.
 In this usage, a possessive noun or pronoun is used between “kick” and “ass.” _We weren’t prepared for that game, and the other team kicked our asses._ __2__ _v_ _rude slang_ To physically attack one; to beat one up.
 In this usage, a possessive noun or pronoun is used between “kick” and “ass.” _I’ll kick your ass if I ever see you talking to my girlfriend again._ __3__ _v_ _rude slang_ To be very effective or successful. _This new strategy is really kicking ass and keeping the groundhogs away from my vegetable garden!_ __4__ _v_ _rude slang_ To be excellent or exceptional. _That move kicked ass!
 All movies should be like that!_ __5__ _v_ _rude slang_ To motivate one or shock one out of complacency.
 In this usage, a possessive noun or pronoun is used between “kick” and “ass.” _The professor’s speech today kind of kicked my ass and made me realize I need to start applying myself._ __6__ _n_ _rude slang_ Excellent or exceptional; awesome.
 In this usage, the phrase is hyphenated or spelled as one word. _That was a pretty kick-ass roller coaster._ __7__ _v_ _vulgar slang_ To take forceful or harsh measures to achieve an objective.
 __kick back__
 __kick butt__ :two: To be very exciting or effective. _Syn_ kick ass _The new system really kicked butt, catching several cheaters the first day it was used._ _I was kicking butt at work._